Using the Correct Verb Tense–Critical to Making an Impact on the Reader

 Conclusions and Further Work

-The conclusion and call for further work to be done are given in the last sentence or two of your paper and provides some new insight, however basic.
+The conclusion and call for further work to be done are either provided in the last sentence or two of your paper or in a separate (but short) section at the end of the main text (check the target journal’s author instructions to be sure you follow the journal style) and summarize or emphasize the new insights your work offers.

 Example: “Results from this study have led to a deeper understanding about how different peptides interact in this enzyme.”

 Use the present tense to apply findings, state implications, and suggest further research.

 Example of wider implications: “This study confirms that endogenous glucagon is even more essential in metabolism than previously thought.”

 When discussing further research that is either needed or intended to be carried out, the future or present tense (or subjunctive mood) can also be used, in addition to the present tense passive voice.